-- They’re biocompatible – Biocompatibility means that your patients don’t have to worry about their zirconia crowns negatively interacting with the living tissue in their mouth.
-Zirconia is non-toxic and naturally hypoallergenic, which can further alleviate fears of medical issues caused by dental implants.
+- Zirconia crowns are biocompatible.
+Biocompatibility means your patients don’t have to worry about their zirconia crowns negatively interacting with the living tissue in their mouth.
+Zirconia is non-toxic and naturally hypoallergenic.

-- They’re customizable – Zirconia is an incredibly customizable material, thanks to its chemical composition and the range of technologies that have been developed to work with the material.
-When it comes to crown implants, that means designing for the needs of specific patients is more feasible than ever.
+- Zirconia crowns are customizable.
+Zirconia is an incredibly customizable material, thanks to its chemical composition and the range of technologies that have been developed to work with the material.
+When it comes to zirconia crowns, that means designing for the needs of specific patients is more feasible than ever.
 For your patients, this helps ensure a perfect fit and long-lasting comfort.

-- They’re metal-free – Zirconia crowns contain zero metal, which makes them the obvious choice for people with nickel allergies or other metal sensitivities.
+- Zirconia crowns are metal-free.
+Zirconia crowns contain zero metal, which makes them the obvious choice for people with nickel allergies or other metal sensitivities.

 - Discoloration – In the past, it could be difficult and time-consuming to match zirconia crowns to the color of neighboring teeth.
-But this problem has been largely nullified thanks to digital options like Dandy’s intraoral scanning technology.
-Shade matching workflows help to ensure that digitally produced zirconia teeth are the perfect shade, creating a seamless aesthetic.
+However, digital options like Dandy’s intraoral scanning technology nullify this problem with zirconia crowns; shade matching workflows help to ensure that digitally produced zirconia teeth are the perfect shade, creating a seamless aesthetic.